julien-michot/tinyopt/README.md

 ## Citation

-If you find yourself wanting to give us a scholarly nod, feel free to use this fancy BibTeX snippet:
+If you find yourself wanting to give us a scholarly nod, feel free to use this BibTeX snippet:

 ```bibtex
 @misc{michot2025,